atoy322/MinimumHello/Readme.md

-# Say Hello to Console
+# Say Hello
+The minimum implementation for each languages to print "hello" to console.